MathiasReichardt/HowToBuildARobot/part1/part1.md

 }
 ```

-We notice that the formatter for `HypermediaObject` was able to create a proper Siren, complete with `class` and title.
+We notice that the formatter for `HypermediaObject` was able to create a proper Siren, complete with `class` and `title`.
 We also see the link generation feature in action.
 There is a link called `self` which points to our entry point.
 It is best practice for all Siren documents to contain a `self` link, so e.g. you are able to refresh a resource.

 ## Conclusion
 We completed our entry point which we will extend in the following parts.